McIntyre-Colin/supplier-project/README.txt

     Updates - There is a bug with updates where it will not complete the update unless a file is selected in the images section.
 It currently does not autofill the default entry into the input box.
               I believe it's an issue with the first set of if statments in the update_upload.php file

+Included is the "suppliers.sql" file which is the structure export from phpmyadmin edit.sql is solely for editing and playing around with SQL commands